Superluminal Wave Activation at Relativistic Magnetized Shocks: Simulations

 \subsubsection{Dispersion and Wave Scales}

 Figure \ref{fig:figure4} analyzes simulations for varying upstream wavenumber $[k_{\rm u}]^{\rm u}$ and upstream velocity $[\gamma_{\rm u}]^{\rm d}$, with the other parameters as in Section~\ref{sec:monochromatic}.
 Top panels show Fourier analysis in space for $[\gamma_{\rm u}]^{\rm d} = 4$ and $[\gamma_{\rm u}]^{\rm d} = 8$.
 Bottom panels probe dispersion through temporal FFT at a fixed coordinate in the downstream region.
 From each simulation, we combine results from four independent FFTs: 1) $E_y$ spatially in the supO region (blue circles) 2) $B_z$ spatially in the supO/AW region (red circles), 3) $E_y$ spatially in the upstream region (red/blue circles) and 4) $E_y$ temporally in the supO region to capture the frequency of the downstream propagating modes.
 We then compare the measured wavenumber to Equations~(\ref{eq:AWUpMatch}) and~(\ref{eq:DownUpMatch}).
-The predictions capture the downstream wavenumbers well for both non-propagating AWs and propagating modes.
+The predictions capture the downstream wavenumbers well for both nonpropagating AWs and propagating modes.

 As discussed in Equation~(\ref{eq:HPD}), estimates of the plasma frequency must consider thermal effects for meaningful normalization of the downstream frequency.
 We measure downstream temperatures of $[T_{\rm d}]^{\rm d} = 0.96\,m_ec^2$ for $[\gamma_{\rm u}]^{\rm d} = 4$ and $[T_{\rm d}]^{\rm d}=2.10\,m_ec^2$ for $[\gamma_{\rm u}]^{\rm d} = 8$.
 This allows us to compare the cold plasma dispersion $T=0$ (dashed blue lines) to the realistic plasma dispersions (dashed green lines) in the bottom panels (b).
 The measured propagating wave frequencies closely fit the expectation from Equation~(\ref{eq:omodematching}) with corrections for thermal effects.
+Estimating the plasma‑frequency cutoff (Equation~\ref{eq:omodematching}) using the hot‑plasma frequency shifts the activation limit toward higher wavenumbers.
+In Figure~\ref{fig:figure4}, we shade in gray the region between the cutoff frequencies derived for hot and cold plasmas.

-Ultimately, the results from the parameter scan summarized in Figure~\ref{fig:figure4} confirm the frequency and wavenumber matching relationships derived in Section \ref{sec:activation}.
-We will explore other parameter space dimensions like magnetization and wave-plasma-resonances in the future (see Section \ref{sec:discussion}).
+The results from the parameter scan in Figure~\ref{fig:figure4} confirm the frequency and wavenumber matching relationships derived in Section \ref{sec:activation}.
+We will explore other parameter space dimensions like magnetization and wave-plasma resonances in the future (see Section \ref{sec:discussion}).